Why Is Open Pit Mining So Devastating To The Environment

 Field Reports and Examples

-1. Let me tell you about the Ok Tedi mine in Papua New Guinea.
-They didn’t handle their waste well, which really hurt the environment, showing how bad open-pit mining can be.
+Let me tell you about the Ok Tedi mine in Papua New Guinea.
+They didn’t handle their waste well, which really hurt the environment, showing how is open pit mining bad for the environment.
 What happened?
 They made a big dam with garbage, and it made the Ok Tedi River all toxic with acid and heavy metals.
 It’s a sad example of what can go wrong when open pit mining isn’t done right.

-2. Another case study is about the Mount Polley mine disaster in British Columbia, Canada, which displays the ecological impact of open-pit mining.
+Another case study is about the Mount Polley mine disaster in British Columbia, Canada, which displays the ecological impact of open pit mining.
 In 2014, there was a big problem when a dam at the mine broke.
 It let out a ton of dirty water and mud into nearby rivers, hurting the local environment and fish.

 The Bottom Line